BAK2K3/CIRPG/README.md

 In order to create a simple interface for the user, each of the project’s core functions will be isolated into different pages.
-In an attempt to implement an intuitive navigation system, a persistent Navigation Bar will be utilised, along with carefully selected navigational aids on each page in an attempt to pre-empt the user’s subsequent destination.
+In an attempt to implement an intuitive navigation system, a persistent Navigation Bar (Navbar) will be utilised, along with carefully selected navigational aids on each page in an attempt to pre-empt the user’s subsequent destination.
 This will allow a user to navigate the project with ease, spending minimal time finding the next destination, hopefully